-If you both signed a written partnership agreement when starting the business, it is likely that you included a clause detailing how long the partnership is intended to operate for and what the outcome would be on the occurrence of death or permanent disability.
+If you and your business partner both signed a written partnership agreement when starting the business, this agreement probably has a clause setting out what would happen on the occurrence of death or permanent disability.
 Often this can provide for a few different options including:

 - the deceased’s estate taking over their share of the partnership,

 - a transfer of the other partner’s share to you on a payment to the estate, or

 - an option for you to buy the share of the partnership using a financial formula.

 You could also have undertaken a buy/sell agreement.
 Both you and your partner, along with your respective spouses, enter into this agreement to negotiate the terms and conditions of the transfer of the partnership share in the event of death or permanent disability.
 These are often created to ensure the process is clear and certain and will run smoothly if the event occurs.

 Alternatively, if you do not want to continue running the business without your partner, you could consider selling off the entire business.
 You can liquidate the assets and distribute them accordingly, or bring in an heir of your partner’s estate to take their place.

 No Partnership Agreement

 If you did not create a written partnership agreement with your business partner, then the Partnership Act in your state or territory will apply to regulate what happens to your business.